UlyssesZh/UlyssesZh.github.io/_drafts/2024-05-27-covariant-derivative.md

 title: The gauge covariant derivative and the covariant derivative
 date: 2024-05-27 17:39:22 -0700
 categories:
   - physics
 tags:
   - field theory (physics)
   - gauge theory (physics)
   - differential geometry
   - general relativity
 layout: post
+excerpt: >
-excerpt: 'The name "guage covariant derivative" may have reminded you of the covariant derivative (connection) in general relativity or differential geometry.
+  The name "guage covariant derivative" may have reminded you of the covariant derivative (connection) in general relativity or differential geometry.
   Do they necessary have something in common?
-It turns out that they do.'
+  It turns out that they do.
 ---

 (The word *field* in this article refers to the field as in classical field theory and quantum field theory in physics,